Bobby Chin

-Bobby Chin Yoke Choong (born c.
-1952) is a former Singaporean accountant and served as chairman of the Urban Redevelopment Authority (2001–2006), Tote Board (2006–2011), NTUC FairPrice (2014–2022) and the Housing and Development Board (2016–2023).
+Bobby Chin Yoke Choong (Note: Chinese: see Chinese name and romanisations) (born c.
+1952) is a Singaporean accountant and served as chairman of the Urban Redevelopment Authority (2001–2006), Tote Board (2006–2011), NTUC FairPrice (2014–2022) and the Housing and Development Board (2016–2023).

 From 2010 to 2020, Chin was a member of the Council of Presidential Advisers, serving presidents S. R. Nathan, Tony Tan and Halimah Yacob.
 Chin also served as director of Yeo Hiap Seng, OCBC Bank, Neptune Orient Lines, Singtel and Temasek.

 Early life and education

-In 1952, Chin was born.
+In 1952, Bobby Chin Yoke Choong was born.
 His father worked at a cinema as a cashier, and his family lived in a staff quarters behind the cinema.

 In 1974, Chin graduated from the University of Singapore with a Bachelor of Accountancy.
 Subsequently, Chin was a fellow Chartered Accountant of Singapore and an associate member of the Institute of Chartered Accountants in England and Wales.

 Career

 Accountancy career

 Upon graduation, Chin worked in Peat Marwick Mitchell & Company as an accountant, receiver and liquidator.
 In 1988, Chin was involved in liquidating President Merlin Hotel, located along Kitchener Road, after rental arrears was racked up by the hotel.

 On 1 April 1992, Chin succeeded Keith Tay Ah Kee as managing partner of the Singapore branch of KPMG.
 In May 1993, Chin was appointed as treasurer of Nanyang Girls' High School.

 On 1 April 1997, Chin was appointed to the board of the Urban Redevelopment Authority (URA).
 On 1 April 2001, Chin took over as chairman of URA, succeeding Khoo Cheng Lim.

 In 2003, Chin was the first non-Indian to be appointed as a trustee to the Singapore Indian Development Association.

 After 31 years at KPMG, Chin retired as managing partner at the end of September 2005.